emoacht/Monitorian/docs/COMMANDS.md

  - __Description:__ Description of hot key
  - __Commands:__ Commands to be executed when the hot key is pressed

-A command can set brightness or contrast of a monitor or all monitors.
+A command can set brightness or contrast of a monitor or all monitors, or input source of a monitor.
 If you want to run multiple commands by the hot key, those commands must be included in one set of key commands.
 Otherwise, other commands specified for the same hot key will be ignored.

 As for the available modifier keys (Alt, Ctrl, Shift, Windows) and keys, please refer the following pages.